 I'm a passionate follower of the "Adopt don't shop" movement.
-For those of you who don't know, it is all about pet rehoming - basically encouraging people to adopt animals from rescue centres and shelters rather than paying a breeder or store for a dog.
+For those of you who don't know, it is all about pet rehoming - basically encouraging people to adopt animals from a dog or cat rescue centre or shelter rather than paying a breeder or store for a dog.
 Now I'm not criticising anyone who has done this - at the end of the day, what you do with your money is your own business, however I was shocked to find out there is such a thing as pet finance.
 Maybe this is more of an American thing, as I first heard about it via one of my favourite American money bloggers, but I just don't get it!

 I have pet insurance, because with animals there are no guarantees abut what costs may come along down the line, and if I don't have to pay it myself, why should I?
 With a pet on finance - what if you can't afford the repayments?
 Do you lose your pet?
 That's not fair on you, your family or the pet.

 I think if I'm honest what bugs me most about this is that paying for a pet doesn't make it any better than any other pet.
 It won't love you more, it won't get sick less, and it won't make you happier, so what's the point?
 I never imagined I'd have cats.
 I was allergic growing up and only went with my friend to help her choose from the litter (I now keep well away from kittens - I've learnt my lesson)!
 They have however brought so much joy into my life.
 They are funny, cute, give great cuddles and I couldn't love them any more.
-They were also FREE!
-They would have ended up in a shelter for rehoming if I hadn't taken them and my life would be much emptier!
+Their price was a big fat ZERO!!
+They would have ended up in a cat rescue for rehoming if I hadn't taken them and my life would be much emptier!

 As an advocate of not spending money if you don't need to - I would definitely say: "Adopt don't shop"!